- Learning from reviews of maternal mortality and morbidity, and the experiences of mothers who have been critically unwell in the peripartum period.

 - The impact of ‘human factors’ on safe and effective care.

 - Identification, assessment and management of the deteriorating maternity patient, including in women presenting with breathlessness, chest pain, and headache.

 - Identification and management of maternal sepsis.

-- Neurological assessment and management of the obstetric patient.
+- Neurological assessment and basic airway management.